mhasbini/cyberstyle.css/README.md

 CyberStyle.css only provides components.
 You will need to define your own layout.

-The recommended font for cyberstyle.css is *Odibee Sans*.
+The recommended font for CyberStyle.css is *Odibee Sans*.
 Follow the Google Fonts instructions about how to include it, or simply include it as below:

 ```html
 <head>